shellbombs/shellbombs.github.io/_posts/2017-8-12-install-xen.md

 vncpasswd=""
 serial='pty'
 ```
-pay special attention to the *disk* line, we have two disk, the first one is a .img file used for window system intallation. you need create it manually first, recommend size is 20GB, the second one is a ISO file, that is the windows installation ISO image which you can download from internet.
+pay special attention to the *disk* line, we have two disks, the first one is a .img file used for window system intallation. you need create it manually first, recommend size is 20GB, the second one is a ISO file, that is the windows installation ISO image which you can download from internet.

 now finnaly we can start the VM:
 ```